lesjames/breakpoint/readme.md

 	.main {
 		@include set-sandbox-bp(6, 10) {
-			// this content only applies when
-			// the layout is between 6 and 10 columns wide
+			/* styles for a breakpoint between 6 and 10 columns */
 		}
 	}

 ## IE Support

-Vintage IE support for versions that don't support media queries is built in.
+Older versions of IE don't support media queries but fallback support is built into Breakpoint.
 Set the `$ie-support` variable to the number of columns you want IE to recognize as a layout.
 This overrides the fluid mobile first layout and only serves vintage IE a single fixed layout.

 ****